“He understands me.”

-Not only does that provide a bank of medium and long-tail keyword ideas, it also gives a revealing insight into the mindset and problems of your potential audience.
+Not only does that provide a bank of medium and long-tail keyword ideas, but it also gives a revealing insight into the mindset and problems of your potential audience.

-It might look like a site designed in 1997, but Soovle is still be an effective – if somewhat limited – source for your keyword research.
+It might look like a site designed in 1997, but Soovle is still an effective – if somewhat limited – source for your keyword research.

 It offers keyword suggestions from nine different websites, including Google, YouTube, Amazon and Yahoo.